Comments on Sison’s “Contradictions in the World Capitalist

 I have great respect for Jose Maria Sison and the role he has played in refounding the Communist Party of the Philippines as a genuinely revolutionary party.
 I also respect the role he apparently continues to play in helping to guide that party, and also the role he plays internationally.
-But based on this one essay, and the relatively small amount of additional reading I have done of Sison’s works, I don’t think his general views about Marxist political economy, the world economy and the world situation in general, have been demonstrated to be accurate enough, and profound enough, to constitute a reliable guide for either the international communist movement, or even our own small efforts to be part of that movement.
+But based on this one essay, and the relatively small amount of additional reading I have done of Sison’s works [as of this point], I don’t think his general views about Marxist political economy, the world economy and the world situation in general, have been demonstrated to be accurate enough, and profound enough, to constitute a reliable guide for either the international communist movement, or even our own small efforts to be part of that movement.

 —Scott H. (1/23/02)

 For one of the final Soviet revisionist English-language presentations of their version of this theory see V. Trepelkov, General Crisis of Capitalism (Moscow: Progress Publishers, 1983), 168 pp. Sison’s version of “general crisis theory” seems to me to follow that of the Soviet revisionists pretty closely, although Trepelkov’s “stages” are different than Sison’s, as I mention in note 12.